vagueDirector/LiFePO4_SolarSystem/README.md

 * Active cell balancing module
 * Portable with wheels, mass ~30kg so it can be lifted up stairs
 * Monitoring displays for Battery, AC Output, AC Input and Solar input.
+* Battery is lightly compressed using ETFE sheets between the cells.
+* Threaded rods redistribute much of the battery weight to the case walls, also greatly improving rigidity of the battery and case.

 Related resources:
 * Cell terminal covers / shrouds: https://www.thingiverse.com/thing:4567648